TW-YTFeathered/SeanOne.DSL/UpdateLog.md

 - Addressed errors arising from dependence on regular expressions or `string.Format()` by removing reliance on them
 - Fixed the regular expression so that parameters are treated as valid matchable arguments, avoiding errors
 - Converted function comments to a unified XML format
-- Converted permalink to relative URL
+- Converted Markdown permalinks to relative URLs

 ### **beta 0.3.0**